Do any of the following sound like needs you are currently facing?

 - Company avoids the cost of maintaining the previous large set of reports.
 Logic and data definition changes are now made in one place vs. needing to be manually applied to dozens of datasets.

 - All reports display computations calculated the same way.
-In the previous world, the presence of dozens of separate datasets allowed the potential for logic variations to creep in.
+In the previous world, the presence of numerous separate datasets allowed the potential for logic variations to creep in.

 - Row-level data security is consistently applied regardless of which report accessed, as it is defined in, and enforced by, the single shared dataset.

 - Database server load is less.
-Instead of dozens of datasets performing scheduled refreshes throughout the day to pull similar data, a single dataset’s scheduled refreshes pull all needed data.
+Instead of dozens of datasets performing scheduled refreshes throughout the day to pull overlapping sets of data, a single dataset’s scheduled refreshes pull all needed data.